 Keep in mind that you can specify the age group of the user testers to only get feedback from a specific age group.
 You can include this requirement in the demographics section of your order.

 Finally, we ask each of the testers the following question: "How likely are you to recommend this website to a colleague or friend?" on a scale of 0-10.

 The average of these scores will determine your Net Promoter Score.
-This is a popular metric that is often included in (User Experience) UX research documents.
-The NPS metric is used as a proxy for gauging the customer's overall satisfaction with the product or service that is being tested.
+This is a popular metric that is often included in (User Experience) UX research documents across the globe.
+The NPS metric is used as a proxy for gauging the customer's overall satisfaction with the tested product or service.